 7. Malay Gamefowl

 Seeing and understanding a Malay chicken entails learning about the bird’s past as a fighting chicken breed.
-It is not to be mocked with its muscled, powerful legs, cherry comb, tightly-kept, firm feathering, tiny wattles, furious gaze, and bent, sharp bill.
+It is not to be mocked with its muscled, powerful legs, cherry comb, tightly kept, firm feathering, tiny wattles, furious gaze, and bent, sharp bill.

 Even their noises are unusual!
 Rather than a tranquil cluck, these chickens produce a roaring-like sound.
 As you might assume from a bird native to Southeast Asia, they are very tolerant to heat.
-Naturally, and maybe most significantly, these chickens are tall.
-A fully grown cock reaches about 30 inches tall and can eat grain off the top of a barrel or dining table.

-Although there is almost nothing to say about a Malay hen’s laying capacity, their instincts as a mopey parent are accurate when they manifest.
+Although there is almost nothing to say about a Malay hen’s laying capacity, their instincts as a dedicated parent are accurate when they manifest.
 The hens may be unable to cover numerous eggs because of their tightly kept feathering, but you can be certain the hens will protect the chicks they hatch with passion.
 Always make sure that the roosters are away from their young – they tend to be harsh to their own chicks.

 For Malay chickens, the optimum combination is one rooster and one to two hens.
 Ultimately, the Malay chickens will remain uncontained.
 Even if they are too heavy and big to fly, they do not accept confinement and need an open, wide range to live a healthy existence.